Appointments & Services

 Available Monday to Friday (excluding bank holidays) from 8 am.

-Your message will be reviewed and triaged (prioritised) by our team on the day and we aim to respond within 7 working days depending on your clinical need.
+Your message will be reviewed and triaged by our team on the day it is received.
+Urgent care needs will be prioritised, and non-urgent matters will be responded to within 7 working days, depending on your clinical need.

-Our reception team will gather information from you to allow our medical team to triage your request.
+When you call, our reception team will ask for some details to help our medical team triage your request.

-We prioritise on clinical need therefore once we reach capacity for the day we cannot guarantee contact back the same day if your request is clinically non-urgent.
+Please note: We prioritise based on clinical need.
+Once we reach capacity for the day, we cannot guarantee same-day contact for requests that are clinically non-urgent.
 Thank you for your understanding.

 - Adult Autism & ADHD Assessment